HiDefTextiles/HiDefKnits/README.md

 Note none of these programs offer a 3D rendering of textures based on your created stitch chart.

-Unfortunately, none of these aformentioned software applications take the design process further, in particular in terms of pattern grading (i.e. sizing), which is the main selling point of HiDef: Knits.
+Unfortunately, none of these aforementioned software applications take the design process further, in particular in terms of pattern grading (i.e. sizing), which is the main selling point of HiDef: Knits.
 However, there is a web-based application called [Prjónamunstur.is](http://prjonamunstur.is/) that is a good tool for designing an Icelandic lopapeysa with your own fair-isle pattern.
-There is even a 3D rendering of the garment, and with a downloadable PDF instruction of your design available in several lanuages.
+There is even a 3D rendering of the garment, and with a downloadable PDF instruction of your design available in several languages.
 Although this is similar to what HiDef: Knits will provide.
-Prjónamynstur’s drawback is that it only produces fair-isle blousons that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
+Prjónamynstur's drawback is that it only produces fair-isle blousons that have a circular yoke and only based on 3 body measurements (shoulder circumference, sleeve length, and length from armhole to lower edge).
 However, HiDef: Knits will be designed with more flexibility, and choice of constructional components.
 Therefore, an Icelandic lopapeysa would only be one possible configuration of many for possible garment design within HiDef: Knits.
-Moreover, Prjónamunstur hasn’t been updated since March, 2015 and requires Microsoft SilverLight to run, e.g. making it obsolete for latest versions of Chrome.
+Moreover, Prjónamunstur hasn't been updated since March, 2015 and requires Microsoft SilverLight to run, e.g. making it obsolete for latest versions of Chrome.